-Should the appointment of Michael Meyer Jensen be approved by shareholders at the Annual General Meeting, the potential conflict regarding his employment and arrangements with Lind Invest, which currently holds an interest of 12.6% in the Company, will require to be formally disclosed and approved by the Board.
-Mr Meyer Jensen would be prevented from participating in any discussions or decisions regarding this conflict where this conflict was relevant.
+Michael Meyer Jensen has a potential conflict regarding his employment and arrangements with Lind Invest, which currently holds an interest of 12.6% in the Company.
+This conflict has been formally disclosed and approved by the Board.
+Mr Meyer Jensen is prevented from participating in any discussions or decisions where this conflict is relevant.